 - In the Star Trek: Voyager episode "Faces," B'Elanna Torres is split into her Klingon and human halves by the Vidiians: the Klingon is a barely contained rage factory, the human is a simpering wimp.

 - A spell intended to separate Buffy's personality from her Slayer abilities in an episode of Buffy the Vampire Slayer hits Xander instead, separating him into an "aggressive" Xander (charming, well-groomed, and confident; but hot-headed and impetuous) and a "passive" Xander (awkward, clumsy, paranoid, and insecure; but with Xander's trademark sense of humor and good spirit).
-Note that despite the negative Xander's suspicions, neither half is actually evil, and they actually get along very well once they meet each other.
+Note that despite the passive Xander's suspicions, neither half is actually evil, and they actually get along very well once they meet each other.
 Both Xanders also refer to "The Enemy Within" during the episode.

 - The opening episode of Season Four introduces black kryptonite.
-Martha uses it on Clark in order to try and deprogram him (long story) and it causes him to split into his good and evil sides, "Clark" and "Kal-El" (all of this most likely a Mythology Gag to Superman III).
+Martha uses it on Clark in order to try and deprogram him (long story) and it causes him to split into his good and evil sides, "Clark" and "Kal-El" (all of this most likely a Mythology Gag in reference to Superman III).
 Unfortunately, the "fight" is very, very brief, with Kal starting to choke Clark only for Martha to toss the kryptonite to Clark, who smashes it into Kal's chest and fuses them back together.
 Lex got the black kryptonite treatment (here, it's created from heating regular kryptonite) in a later episode, with the good version being sweet (but not the crybaby many "good twins" are when this trope is used) and the evil version being...
 Lex Luthor.